 Because of the risks associated with a bone marrow transplant, the procedure is recommended only for people, usually children, who have significant symptoms and complications of sickle cell anemia.

 The procedure requires a long hospital stay.
 After the transplant, you'll receive drugs to help prevent rejection of the donated stem cells.
 Even so, your body might reject the transplant, leading to life-threatening complications.

 Taking the following steps to stay healthy may help you avoid complications of sickle cell anemia:

-- Take folic acid supplements daily, and choose a healthy diet.
+Take folic acid supplements daily, and choose a healthy diet.
 Bone marrow needs folic acid and other vitamins to make new red blood cells.
-Your doctor might recommend a folic acid supplement.
-Choose a diet that focuses on a variety of colorful fruits and vegetables, as well as whole grains.
+Ask your doctor about a folic acid supplement and other vitamins.
+Eat a variety of colorful fruits and vegetables, as well as whole grains.

 Coping and support

-If you or someone in your family has sickle cell anemia, you may want help with the stresses of this lifelong disease.
+If you or someone in your family has sickle cell anemia, you might want help coping.
 Consider:

-- Finding someone to talk with.
-Sickle cell centers and clinics can provide information and counseling.
-Ask your doctor or the staff at a sickle cell center if there are support groups for families in your area.
-Talking with others who are facing the same challenges you are can be helpful.
+Finding someone to talk with.
+Ask your doctor if there are support groups for families in your area.
+Talking with others who are facing the same challenges you're facing can be helpful.

 Preparing for an appointment